 #3 – Perform a social media competitive analysis

 Before you start creating content, it’s crucial to know what your competitors are up to, and it requires surface-level analysis.
 Some might even resort to competitor analysis tools to dig deeper with their competitors’ numbers.

 Gaining insight on how your competitors are doing will help you adjust your social media marketing strategy if needed.
 Your goal here isn’t to steal their ideas ‒ instead, it’s knowing what’s working well for them so that you can also adjust your strategy accordingly.

 #4 – Create engaging social content

 Your followers respond quite differently when your content is different.
-That's why it's essential to find the type that suits you the most.
+That’s why it’s essential to know how to start a blog or find the type that suits you the most.
 You also have to ensure that the content that you post is good before posting it.
-There shouldn't be any neutral reaction.
-If you think that the content you post is terrible, then don't post it.
+There shouldn’t be any neutral reaction.
+If you think that the content you post is terrible, then don’t post it.

 The key here is finding the right balance between the captions and the right creatives ‒ between promotion and personality.
 The pressure is undoubtedly on as we live in an era where 46% of users say they unfollow a brand if it comes off as overly promotional.

 When you put together a content piece for your social media marketing plan, consider the following combinations:

 Video content – The pressure for brands to create video content is more significant than before.
 In fact, social video content is the most viewed and shared across different social media platforms.
 So, what type do you want to create?
 A short looping video?
 Live?
 Long-form?
 There are so many options available out there that suits your budget.

 User-generated content – Users today love authentic material that doesn’t always have a professional, and polished look.
 It means less work on your part and less pressure into still coming up with new ideas.